klp/Interactive-Data-Vis-Sp2021/tutorial4_timeseries/NOTES.md

 2. Is there a reason why we use single quotes when calling the axes attributes?
 3. When I'm selecting the options for dropdown, these last two bits seem mysterious `.attr("attr", d => d) .text(d => d)`...
 4. It occurs to me that I should probably start saving more const and vars over time.
+5. See circa 92 or 98 where I'm hardcoding values for the axis-labels.
+How can I avoid that?